IBM-Cloud/terraform-provider-ibm/website/docs/d/org_quota.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the quota plan for the IBM Cloud org.
-You can retrieve the value by running the `bx cf quotas` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `ibmcloud cf quotas` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 ## Attribute Reference